-- a) Update the Technical Rules to refer to the operating states newly defined in the WEM Rules and include Glossary definitions that refer to the WEM Rule definitions. - b) Remove all references to operating states and use alternative terminology.
+- b) Remove all references to operating states and use alternative terminology.
 For example, refer to 'normal operating conditions' as an undefined term instead of 'normal operating state' in clauses where a description of the system operating within normal limits is needed. - c) No change.
 Operating state definitions in the Technical Rules are independent of those proposed for the WEM Rules.